Buddy programme and events for newcomers

 The actual yellow health insurance card

 Approximately 14 days after your entry has been registered, you will receive a yellow health insurance card (sundhedskort) by post (please have your name on your mailbox).
 The card carries your Danish CPR number (social security number).
 You are advised to always carry your yellow health insurance card with you as you will need to use it when contacting your doctor, hospitals, and dentists.
+The yellow health insurance card is also available as an app.

 Click here to read about healthcare in Denmark